 Cristina Clara is interested in promoting a dialogue between different traditional identities and urban songs, considering them as major expressions of the history and affective heritage of the people.

-Her artistic identity is particularly influenced by lusophone artists, not only from Portugal but also from Brazil and Cape Vert.
+Her artistic identity is particularly influenced by artists from Portugal, Brazil and Cape Vert.

 Her new album, "Lua Adversa" [Adverse Moon] mirrors this experience, namely the approach to Brazilian choro, its affinity with Fado narratives and the rapport with new composers who ignited her own desire to compose and write.